francWhite/raros/README.md

 ## Installation
 <a name="client_library_install"></a>
 ### Client-Library
-The client library is available on [Maven Central](https://search.maven.org/artifact/io.github.francwhite/raros-client) and can be used in any Java project.
+The client library is available on [Maven Central](https://search.maven.org/artifact/io.github.francwhite/raros-client) and can be referenced in your project as follows:

 Maven:
 ```xml